qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 Diversity search utilizes the very same embeddings, and you can reuse them.
 If your data is huge and does not fit into memory, vector search engines like [Qdrant](https://qdrant.tech/) might be helpful.

-Although the described methods can be used alone, their combination is simple to implement and has more capabilities.
+Although the described methods can be used independently.
+But they are simple to combine and improve detection capabilities.
 If the quality remains insufficient, you can fine-tune the models using a similarity learning approach (e.g. with [Quaterion](https://quaterion.qdrant.tech) both to provide a better representation of your data and pull apart dissimilar objects in space.

 ## Conclusion